Youseong-Noh/progress-toward-manipulating-robot-arm/Connecting-Webcam.md

 ## Overview

-- install software required to perform project through webcam
+- Install software required to perform project through webcam
 - Testing a color detection program to check if the software works well with the webcam

 ---